Oil soars 10% as the 'largest supply disruption' in history worsens

 “The Strait of Hormuz is the big one," said Croft, who began her career in Washington working for the U.S. intelligence community.
 "It's always what intelligence analysts, military planners have been concerned about."

-But on Thursday, Energy Secretary Chris Wright struck a different tone.“It’ll happen relatively soon but it can’t happen now,” Wright told CNBC, referring to naval escorts.
+But on Thursday, Energy Secretary Chris Wright struck a different tone.
+“It’ll happen relatively soon, but it can’t happen now,” Wright told CNBC.

-Treasury Secretary Scott Bessent told Sky News later on Thursday, "As soon as it is militarily possible, the U.S. Navy, perhaps with an international coalition, will be escorting vessels through."
+Treasury Secretary Scott Bessent told Sky News later Thursday: "As soon as it is militarily possible, the U.S. Navy, perhaps with an international coalition, will be escorting vessels through."

 A ship is illuminated by fire from a burning vessel, after Iranian explosive-laden boats appear to have attacked two fuel tankers in Iraqi waters setting them ablaze

-In the face of deadly Iranian strikes on tanker ships and longer-term supply shortages, both major companies and oil reliant nations found themselves on unfamiliar territory this week.
+In the face of deadly Iranian strikes on tanker ships and longer-term supply shortages, both major companies and oil-reliant nations found themselves in unfamiliar territory this week.

-India’s energy minister announced Thursday that his country, the world’s most populous, would be taking new steps to limit fuel usage by some businesses in an effort to ensure “there is no hoarding or black marketing” of oil and gas while supply is hampered by the war.
+India’s energy minister announced Thursday that his country, the world’s most populous, would take new steps to limit fuel use by some businesses to ensure “there is no hoarding or black marketing” of oil and gas while supply is hampered by the war.

 On the corporate side, the French oil company TotalEnergies, one of the world's top 10 oil producers, said Thursday that it was halting some operations in the region.